This Recipe includes

 The traditional French tartiflette also includes bacon lardons, onions, heavy cream and wine.

-The classic tartiflette recipe doesn’t include a lot of wine, about 1/2 a cup of Vin de Savoie, another local specialty from the region.
+The classic tartiflette recipe doesn’t include a lot of wine, about 1/2 a cup of the French wine, Vin de Savoie, which is another local specialty from the region.
 Usually, the wine cooks off since the tartiflette is in the oven for an hour.

 However, if you are serving it to small children or for other personal reasons, you may wish to leave out the wine.
 This isn’t going to make or break the recipe.
 Au gratin potatoes don’t usually include wine, and it still tastes delicious.

-I wouldn’t recommend it won’t keep the same texture.
 I have kept it overnight in the fridge, but that is about the extent of it.
+Add more heavy cream and cheese if the gratin potatoes look dried out.

 - 5-6 Medium-sized potatoes